dayvista/portfolio-website-v2/src/content/form-handling-in-react-with-validation.md

 ---

 That concludes this walkthrough.
-I suggest you try out other form validation libraries to see which one you like best.
-Some developers prefer schema-based validation.
+I suggest you try out other form validation libraries to see which one you like best - some developers prefer schema-based and other methods of validation.
 Thanks for reading!
-If you found this blog post helpful, or ran into any errors along the way, please leave a comment below and I'll respond as soon as I can!